 The main ovarian reserve markers are the antral follicle count AFC (sonographic parameter) and the AMH (hormonal parameter tested in a simple blood test).
 Both predict very well the response to ovarian stimulation treatment.

 Nevertheless, its predictive ability of pregnancy and live birth is more controversial; in this sense, it is important to remember that age is the key factor to success in assisted reproduction techniques.
-So, if these two parameters (AFC and AMH) happen to be 1) unfavorable, 2) coupled with a long history of failed IVF treatments and an advanced age of the recipient then a couple should consider an egg donation.
+Therefore, if these two parameters (AFC and AMH), happen to be unfavorable or coupled with a long history of failed IVF treatments and an advanced age of the recipient then a couple should consider an egg donation.

 Dr. Elisabet Clua: